Zum Hauptinhalt springen

 Direct solo mining at commercial scale in Germany means progressive income tax plus trade tax, with documentation burdens that match any mid-sized business.

-A share in a Swiss AG that operates mining infrastructure on 100% hydropower at $0.028 to $0.057 per kWh shifts the income character, establishes a regulated corporate record, and delivers BTC distributions directly to your wallet, quarterly, with audited financials.
+Holding a share in a Swiss AG that operates mining infrastructure instead shifts the income character, establishes a regulated corporate record, and produces audited financials.
+Which route makes sense for you is a question for your tax adviser, not for a blog post.

 The tax framework rewards structure.
-So does the economics.
+So do the economics.

 ---